robertkowalski/grenache/articles/udp/udp.md

 ![NAT router and the internet](./pic1.jpg)

-One solution to solve the problem is create a manual routing table.
+One solution to solve the problem is to create a manual routing table.
 The table maps a port on our public IP address to an internal IP and port.
 This way our server becomes reachable from the public internet:

 ![NAT with mapped ports](./mapped-ports.jpg)

-In this diagram our ISP assigns the IP `111.111.111.111` to us.
+In this diagram our ISP assigns the public IP `111.111.111.111` to us.
 If someone connects to this IP, the request will arrive at our router.
 In our small local network a server is running with the IP `192.168.1.3`.
-The two arrows or show a routing we set up, the port `3000` on our server is mapped to the port `1800`.
-When a request arrives at our public IP `111.111.111.111` on port `1800`, the router routes the packet to `192.168.1.3`, port `3000`.
+The two arrows show a routing we set up, the port `3000` on our server is mapped to the port `1800`.
+When a request arrives at our public IP `111.111.111.111` on port `1800`, the router routes it to `192.168.1.3`, port `3000`.

 Sometimes we can’t create or maintain a routing table for technical or practical reasons.
 In those cases, we can use a practice called “UDP Holepunching”.
 With a UDP Holepunch, we let the router create the mapping.
 In the next section, we will take a closer look at it.